-- receiving and maintaining patent and/or trademark protection for our products, technologies and developing technologies, including those that are the subject of licenses with our licensees; - maintaining our trade secrets; - not infringing the proprietary rights of others; and - preventing others from infringing our proprietary rights.
+- receiving and maintaining patent and/or trademark protection for our products, technologies and developing technologies, including those that are the subject of our licenses; - maintaining our trade secrets; - not infringing the proprietary rights of others; and - preventing others from infringing our proprietary rights.

 Patent protection only provides rights of exclusivity for the term of the patent.
 We are able to protect our proprietary rights from unauthorized use by third parties only to the extent that our proprietary rights are covered by valid and enforceable patents or are effectively maintained as trade secrets.
-In this regard, we try to protect our proprietary position by filing patent applications in the U.S. and elsewhere related to our proprietary product inventions and improvements that are important to the development of our business.
-Our pending patent applications, together with those we may file in the future, or those we may license from third parties, may not result in patents being issued.
+In this regard, we try to protect our proprietary position by filing patent applications in the U.S. and elsewhere related to our proprietary product inventions and improvements that are important to the development of our business and products.
+Our pending patent applications, together with those we may file in the future, or those we may license to or from third parties, may not result in patents being issued.
 Even if issued, such patents may not provide us with sufficient proprietary protection or competitive advantages against competitors with similar technology.
 The development of new technologies or products may take a number of years, and there can be no assurance that any patents which may be granted in respect of such technologies or products will not have expired or be due to expire or withstand challenge by the time such products are commercialized.

-Although we believe that we make reasonable efforts to protect our intellectual property rights and to ensure that our proprietary technology does not infringe the rights of other parties, we cannot ascertain the existence of all potentially conflicting claims.
+Although we believe that we make reasonable efforts to protect our intellectual property rights and to ensure that our proprietary technology does not infringe the rights of third parties, we cannot ascertain the existence of all potentially conflicting claims.
 Therefore, there is a risk that third parties may make claims of infringement against our products or technologies.
-We know of several patents issued in the U.S. to third parties that may relate to our products.
-We also know of patent applications filed by other parties in the U.S. and various countries outside the U.S. that may relate to some of our products if such patents are issued in their present form.
-If patents are issued that cover our products, we may not be able to manufacture, use, offer for sale, sell or import such products without first getting a license from the patent holder.
+There may be patents issued to third parties that relate to our products.
+There may also be patent applications filed by third parties that relate to some of our products.
+If patents exist or are issued that cover our products, we may not be able to manufacture, use, offer for sale, sell or import such products without first getting a license from the patent holder.
 The patent holder may not grant us a license on reasonable terms, or it may refuse to grant us a license at all.
 This could delay or prevent us from developing, manufacturing, selling or importing those of our products that would require the license.
 Claims of intellectual property infringement also might require us to redesign affected products, enter into costly settlement or license agreements or pay costly damage awards, or face a temporary or permanent injunction prohibiting us from marketing or selling certain of our products.
 Even if we have an agreement to indemnify us against such costs, the indemnifying party may be unable to uphold its contractual obligations.
-If we cannot or do not license the infringed technology at all, license the technology on reasonable terms or substitute similar technology from another source, our revenue and earnings could be adversely impacted.
+If we cannot or do not license the infringed technology at all, license the technology on reasonable terms or substitute similar technology from another source, our business, financial condition, cash flows and results of operations could be materially adversely affected.